-If passed, Bill 16 will amend both the Insurance Act and the Captive Insurance Companies Act to:
+The Insurance Amendment Act (formerly Bill 16) amends both the Insurance Act and the Captive Insurance Companies Act to:

 - add new reinsurance provisions to allow provincially licensed insurance companies to focus solely on reinsurance and to enter into limited partnerships to raise capital

 - reduce the current regulatory charge for purchasing unlicensed insurance from 50% of the premium payable for unlicensed insurance to 10%

 - reduce the 50% financial penalty for the late payment of all charges and tax on unlicensed insurance, to 10%

 - align the Insurance Act with new regulatory standards and comparable federal legislation